 Academic Principal at SPH Kemang Village

-I’m Carol Souisa and I’m the Academic Principal of SPH Kemang Village.
-I have spent more than 20 years of my life in education.
+I’m Carol Suisa and I’m the Academic Principal of SPH Kemang Village.
+I have spent about 23 years of my life in education.
 The passion for learning and sharing knowledge is undoubtedly a dominant feature in my life; my parents are teachers.
 When I had my first teaching experience at our church summer VBS in high school, it became very personal.
 After an interaction with a small group of second graders, I realized that there is something to be learned by everyone at every age and that you can teach at every age.

 These convictions have remained with me throughout the last twenty-plus years.
 My experiences have taken me to schools in two countries I consider home.
 I have worked with a variety of curriculum content.
 I have taught in diverse classrooms ranging from K-12.
 I have worked with school leaders in multicultural and mono-culture settings.
 Whether in the United States or Indonesia, learning and growing are necessary and valuable in a classroom leadership or an administrative leadership position.